 - Shoot the Television: Roy L. Fuchs smashes his TV set in a rage during President Carter's televised address, after the broadcast is hijacked by the employees of his brother Luke's used car lot, who were seeking to "advertise" their rival business on TV and destroy several cars on Roy L.'s lot in the process.

-- Stripping Snag: A woman in a live TV advert gets her dress caught on a car's hood ornament and (surprise) has it completely yanked off when the hood pops open.
+- Stripping Snag: A model appearing in the pirated live commercial during the football game gets her dress caught on a car's hood ornament and (surprise) has it completely yanked off when the hood flies open.